 The singleton design pattern is a one of the most use design pattern software design pattern that restricts the instantiation of a class to one object.
 This is useful when exactly one object is needed to co-ordinate the actions across the system.

 Sounds too technical is it?, Imagine you are living in a PG or a hostel and for the whole PG there is only one washing machine is there.
-So now everyone has to use that washing machine only for washing their cloth.

 Now assume we are developing a Java Application to a school.
 Therefore, A School can have only one principal.
 As a result, a singleton class is used to represent a principal.
 These are the examples of ‘Singleton Design Pattern’.